nrai88/A-Fine-Windy-Day-Hackerearth/README.md

 The training dataset consists of 28200 rows and 22 columns, 21 of the which are the features and 1 is the target column namely, ‘windmill_generated_power(kW/h)’, to predict which, the model has to be built.

-The test dataset consists of 12086 rows and 21 columns.
-Therefore, the model is supposed to predict the value of ‘windmill_generated_power(kW/h)’ in the said 12086 scenarios(or rows).

 On initial analysis of the training data, it was observed that all columns apart from tracking_id, datetime, area_temperature(°C) and blade_breadth(m) have missing values.
 The most surprising part was that even the target variable i.e. ‘windmill_generated_power(kW/h)’ had 207 missing values.
 On further analysis of the training data, it was observed that there are values of -99, -999, 999 and -30 which appeared like missing values.
 Hence, these were also treated as missing values while reading the dataset for analysis and model building.

 FEATURE ENGINEERING